Pylons/pyramid/docs/tutorials/wiki2/basiclayout.rst

       :linenos:
       :language: py

+``scoped_session`` and ``sessionmaker`` are standard SQLAlchemy helpers.
+``scoped_session`` allows us to access our database connection globally.
+``sessionmaker`` creates a database session object.
+We pass to ``sessionmaker`` the ``extension=ZopeTransactionExtension()`` extension option in order to allow the system to automatically manage datbase transactions.
+With ``ZopeTransactionExtension`` activated, our application will automatically issue a transaction commit after every request unless an exception is raised, in which case the transaction will be aborted.

 We also need to create a declarative ``Base`` object to use as a base class for our model: